 We work with many different airlines to Brazil, so there may be variations in the amount of luggage you are allowed to bring with you as both checked luggage and hand luggage.
 Check the information about this on your airline ticket, and contact us if you have any questions.

+You should also make sure you carry all your important and indispensable things in your hand luggage.
+This applies to items such as passports, visas, airline tickets, insurance documents, credit cards, money and cameras, as well as information about your health and vital medicines.
 You may find yourself sitting in a draught from the air conditioning in the plane, so make sure to pack a warm jumper or jacket in your hand luggage.

 If you will be travelling on domestic flights in Brazil, please be aware that Lamatours cannot prepay your checked luggage.
 Naturally, this does not mean that you cannot bring your luggage.
 You will simply have to pay for it yourself at the check-in desk at the airport.
 It is very easy and you pay for the luggage when you check in and get your boarding pass.
 Payment is by credit card, and the amount is around BRL 50–100 per stretch.

 Upon your arrival at the different airports in Brazil, you will be picked up by our local representative, who will be holding up a sign with your name on it in the Arrivals Hall.
 On departure, you will be driven back to the airport.
 You will be given pick-up times either before you leave home or on your arrival in Brazil.

 - A day backpack